 Introduction to data analysis, random variables and their distributions, and statistical inference.
-Use of Excel for spreadsheets and graphs.
+Statistical software used for graphing and data analysis.
 Independent research project.
 Recommended for students of business or the social and natural sciences.
 Prerequisite: Mathematics 101 or appropriate score on placement test.
 3 Credits.